h8d13/DEVOoOps/README.md

 >[!IMPORTANT]
 > Any of them can be removed by simply deleting in the `k/` [dir](./k/) AND adapt in [examples](./examples/)
+> Inversely you can also edit json/txt files to include many more settings and configs if needed !

 Firefox profiles: Ublock and about:blank default

 Remove checks from `00_header_checks`, adapt examples to liking/according to what you removed.

 <details>
 <summary><b>More things...</b></summary>